-With four different versions of the Firefox web browser available at any time, plus special builds that pop up every now and then and ESR versions, it is quite difficult to keep up with the browser's rapid release schedule.
+With three different versions of the Firefox web browser available at any time (Stable, Beta, Nightly), plus special builds that pop up every now and then and ESR versions, it is quite difficult to keep up with the browser's rapid release schedule.

 While you can try to calculate the releases after the next by adding 42 days to a fixed release date, actual release dates may fluctuate especially for the beta and aurora version increases.

 Update: Mozilla announced the move to a variable Firefox release schedule recently.

 The table currently covers all upcoming releases for the year, and even provides an outlook of the first releases of next year.